imransetiadi/Send-Log-Go-With-ELKB/README.md

 ### Prerequisites

 I am assuming you have already installed Go on your machine.
-If not then you can refer to the installation guide here.

 ### Installation